 Figure 15.
-Frequency histogram of fork lengths (cm) for all upstream migrating wild steelhead sampled at the Prosser Dam right bank denil ladder and fish trap, 2002-2013.
+Frequency histogram of fork lengths (cm) for all upstream migrating wild steelhead sampled at the Prosser Dam right bank denil ladder and fish trap, July 1, 2002 to June 30, 2014 (n=6370).
 Excludes any fish with a previously-inserted PIT tag to exclude reconditioned kelts which could skew the data.